top of page

 Abstract:

 Cloud services power nearly every digital experience today.
-As these services become increasingly critical to our customers' operations, identifying and responsibly disclosing vulnerabilities is essential to maintaining their trust.
-This session examines how we approach security research in cloud environments, from initial discovery through coordinated disclosure and customer protection.
+As these services become increasingly critical to operations worldwide, identifying and responsibly disclosing vulnerabilities is essential to maintaining trust across the entire ecosystem.
+This session examines how security researchers and disclosure programs can work together more effectively — from initial discovery through coordinated disclosure and customer protection.

-We'll walk through the complete lifecycle: how security researchers evaluate cloud services for vulnerabilities, what makes cloud security research unique compared to traditional software testing, and how we work backwards from customer impact to prioritize remediation.
-You'll see real-world examples of vulnerabilities discovered in AWS services, understand what makes a high-quality security report, and learn how we balance transparency with giving organizations time to protect their customers.
+We'll walk through the complete vulnerability lifecycle: how security researchers evaluate cloud services, what makes cloud security research unique compared to traditional software testing, and how working backwards from customer impact shapes remediation priorities.
+You'll see real-world examples of vulnerabilities discovered in cloud services, understand what makes a high-quality security report, and explore how we balance transparency with giving organizations time to protect their customers.

 Speaker Bio(s):